pavitranew/session-3/readme.md

 ## GIT and GITHUB

-Since we've created a nice, reusable package.json we should save it for future use.

 Git - a version control system originally invented for use developing Linux by Linus Torvalds - integrates with Github to permit collaboration.

 There is a simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.